AstuteSource/chasten/README.md

 type the following commands:

-- After creating a `subject-data/` directory that contains a `lazytracker/` directory, run the `chasten analyze` command for the `lazytracker` program:
+- After creating a `subject-data/` directory that contains a `lazytracker/` directory, you can run the `chasten analyze` command for the `lazytracker`
+program:

 ```shell
 chasten analyze lazytracker \